The Infernal Desire Machines of Doctor Hoffman: Characters

 Doctor Hoffman – an evil, sadistic scientist akin to Doctor Faustus.
 The doctor is the antagonist and diabolical adversary of the novel.
-He masters physics and surpasses his teacher, the proprietor; he later uses this ability to create a new form of reality where nothing is bound by time or the normal rules of physics.
+He masters physics and surpasses his teacher, the proprietor; he later uses this ability to create a new form of reality in which nothing is bound by time or the normal rules of physics.
 With help from his colleague Mendoza, he discovers that "eroto-energy" can power his desire machines with omnipotent and everlasting energy.
 He uses his desire machines to fuel energy into his new reality.
-Desiderio describes Doctor Hoffman's laboratory in a cinematic terms as a cross between the laboratory of the antagonist Rotwang in Metropolis and the Cabinet of Dr. Caligari.
+Desiderio describes Doctor Hoffman's laboratory in cinematic terms as a cross between the laboratory of the antagonist Rotwang in Metropolis and the Cabinet of Dr. Caligari.

-Desiderio – The Narrator and protagonist of the novel.
+Desiderio – The narrator and protagonist of the novel.
 He is now an old man and recounts the events of his life to explain how he became a hero.
 In his youth Desiderio was a government minister in an unspecified Latin country that works under the Minister, who sent him on a journey to find and inconspicuously assassinate Dr. Hoffman and destroy his machines.
 At the beginning of his journey he is sardonic and the complex images produced by the desire machines bore him; he can not surrender to the mirages.
 It is this attitude that keeps him alive.
 Desiderio, in Italian, literally means wish, longing, and desire.
 Dr Hoffman's daughter, Albertina, haunts Desiderio's dreams and constantly seduces him.
 Yet despite his love for Albertina, he eventually murders her.

 Albertina – Dr. Hoffman's daughter, who supports her father's actions and ideals.
 She is Desiderio's soul mate and is extremely sexually appealing.
-She wants to use the energy from her and Desiderio's love to energize the omnipotent desire machines, thus increasing her father's power.
+She wants to use the energy from her and Desiderio's mutual sexual attraction to energize the omnipotent desire machines, thus increasing her father's power.
 The name is most likely a reference to Proust's "Albertine", a female character that serves as an "other," or mirror for the protagonist.

 The Minister – Works with Desiderio and essentially rules the city until Dr. Hoffman starts his campaign against human reason.
 The minister loves logic and admires statis.
 Despite his envy of Dr. Hoffman's power, the minister wants to stop the freak show that the Doctor has created.
 To restore society, he creates reality testing labs to discover Doctor Hoffman's secret methods.

-The Count – An egotistic and vulgar traveller that takes Desiderio into his company.
-Consistent with his arrogance, he claims that "he only lived to negate the world," and he travels according to his erotic desires (123).
+The Count – An egotistic and vulgar traveller who takes Desiderio into his company.
+Consistent with his arrogance, he claims that "he only lived to negate the world," and he travels according to his erotic desires.
 Though generally undaunted, the Count is fearful of a black pimp who wishes to kill him.
 Albertina later tells Desiderio that her father considered the Count a threat to her father's plans.